hbs-rcs/remote_learning/for_instructors.md

 1. Be sure to verify all the Breakout Room options, (the Options button in the Breakout Rooms window) esp. &quot;Allow participants to return to the main session at any time&quot;.

-1. Break every hour; and for breaks and exercises, use an on-screen timer so all attendees know how much time remains.
-Reconvene the class by saying &#39;hello&#39;.

 ### Day of Class - Support